MagicAardvark/car-stonks/README.md

 ./deploy.sh
 ```

-This script runs all checks (TypeScript, ESLint, tests), builds the app, and deploys to Vercel.
+This script runs all checks (TypeScript, ESLint, tests with coverage), builds the app, and deploys to Vercel.

 ## Git Hooks